CordeliaMist/GagSpeak-Client/README.md

 - Restraint Sets can act as "overlays" or "Glamour Applications"
 - Restraint Set Lists can be copied and sent to others so they have an autofill dropdown for you!
 - Use the new puppeteer module
-- Setup unique trigger phrases for each whitelisted player
+- Unique trigger phrases for each whitelisted player
-- Setup global trigger phrases if you really want
+- Global trigger phrases if you really want
-- Setup unique alias tables for each whitelisted player to enhance how orders fit into normal conversation
+- Alias tables for each whitelisted player to enhance how orders fit into conversation
 - Setup custom start and end characters to what defines what is encosed within brackets.
 - Configure what channels puppeteer trigger should be read from, seperate from gagspeak channels
 - Experience the all new Toybox Module!